Product Design & Construction

 |Surface Texture Describes the surface look and feel of flooring.
 Textures can range from smooth to hand-scraped and distressed.||Color Washed|

 |GlossDescribes the coating that adds a polished look to the floor’s surface.
 You can choose products with a high, medium or low gloss level.||Low Gloss|

 |Edge DetailDescribes the way the hardwood board edges and ends are cut.
 Edges and ends are typically described as square, micro, micro-beveled (eased), scraped and pillowed.||Micro Edge / Micro Ends|

 |Wood HardnessThe density/hardness of the wood species and its ability to withstand foot traffic, children and pets will impact its wear performance, and will vary from species to species.
 Strong, resilient Oak is used as the industry benchmark.
 The hardness scale shows the relative hardness of this wood species.|

 |Plank-To-Plank VariationWood is a natural material that features changes in color and tone.
 The board-to-board color variation is more pronounced in some species, less in others.
 If you like the look of contrasting light and dark tones, select a species that offers most color variation.
 If you prefer consistent color from board to board, choose the least color variation.|

 |Plank Thickness||1/2 in|

 Where Can I Install This Floor?

-Boards are glued together and float on top of the subfloor.
+Flooring is glued together and floats on top of the subfloor.
 An underlayment pad is rolled out over the subfloor to protect against moisture and improve sound transmission.

 Adhesive is spread onto the subfloor using a trowel.
-Hardwood is then placed into the adhesive.
+Flooring is then placed into the adhesive.